2018 New England Patriots season: Week 10: at Tennessee Titans

-This was the Pats' first loss to Tennessee in 16 years; coincidentally, it was also at Nissan Stadium (then known as Adelphia Coliseum).
-The blowout loss ended the Pats' six-game winning streak as they fell to 7–3.
+With their first loss to Tennessee since 2002, the Patriots six game win streak was lost as they fell to 7-3 and finished 2-2 against the AFC South entering the bye.
 It was also the Pats’ first time meeting with former players Malcolm Butler and Dion Lewis since leaving the Pats to join the Titans in free agency.